201 - 220 of 250

 A critical study of the major religions of the East: Hinduism, Buddhism, Confucianism, and Taoism.
 Emphasis is on the philosophical issues that arise from the worldview of each religion.
 Students study such areas as the ultimate source and nature of God, the universe, the nature of humanity and our place in the cosmos, and the relationship between religion and world culture.
 Prerequisite or corequisite: ENG 101.

-Classical mechanics with regard to motion, particle dynamics, Newton's Laws, Conservation of Energy, Conservation of Momentum, equilibrium of rigid bodies, simple harmonic motion, gravitation, fluid mechanics, and wave motion is explored in this calculus-based course.
+Included in this calculus-based course are such topics as thermodynamics, electricity, magnetism, and physical and geometric optics.
 In the laboratory, students learn techniques for investigating physical phenomena and reporting with reasoned numerically-based analysis.
 Computer and calculator skills are required.
 3 hrs. lect.; 4 hrs. lab and recitation.
-Prerequisite: MAT 170.
+Prerequisite: PHY 109 with a grade of C or better.
+Corequisite: MAT 108.

 An analysis of the institutions and processes of power of the American political system, this course emphasizes the study of American values and beliefs, democratic theory, the role of media, and the interrelationship of economic and political power.